-The Nabateans, however, were not the only people who knew about this secret plant.
-It is believed that the Essenes also worked with it, around the same time as the Nabateans.
+The Nabateans, however, were not the only people who knew the secret recipe to make the Balsam oil from the milk giving plant.
+It is believed that the Essenes where also making balsam oil using a secret recipe, around the same time as the Nabateans.
 The Essenes were an ancient ascetic Jewish sect that lived in highly organized groups; they are credited as the authors of the Dead Sea Scrolls.

 In the1990's, archeologists uncovered an ancient Jewish village on the edge of the Dead Sea in En-ged.
 The village had been abandoned after a fire in the 6th century AD.
 It held the lost secret behind the production of the prized balsam oil that was used to anoint the kings of Judah and other monarchs in the ancient world.